 - 💸 Best free landing page plugin for WordPress: Elementor.
-Has all the features that beginner users will need.
+It has all of the features beginner users will need.

 - ⭐ Best landing page tool overall: Leadpages.
-Provides a ton of possibilities in terms of options, tested landing page designs, lead capture methods, and so on.
+It provides a ton of possibilities in terms of options, tested landing page designs, lead capture methods, and so on.
 In short, it’s the best solution on this list if you can afford it.

 In case you’re wondering if this whole landing page game is worth playing, let me quote one experiment documented by Conversion-Rate-Experts.com.
-A while ago, they shared the results they got when working on a single landing page experiment for Moz.
-It reported a 52% increase in sales (Moz PRO membership) and $1 million of additional revenue a year.
+A while ago, it shared the results it got when working on a single landing page experiment for Moz.
+It reported a 52% increase in sales (Moz Pro membership) and $1 million of additional revenue a year.

-It sounds like a lot, and especially considering that setting up additional landing pages and testing them against one another costs nothing.
+It sounds like a lot — especially considering that setting up additional landing pages and testing them against one another costs nothing.

 Moreover, as it turns out, the more landing pages you have, the better your results.
-According to HubSpot, sites with 10-15 landing pages get 55 percent more conversions than those with less than 10 landing pages.
+According to HubSpot, sites with ten to 15 landing pages get 55 percent more conversions than those with fewer than ten landing pages.